Skip to main content

 Download Sweet Treats Font Family From Jeff Levine A piece of British sheet music for “You’re Sweeter than I Thought You Were” [from the 1935 film “Jack of All Trades” starring Jack Hulbert] provided inspiration for a digital typeface based on the credits for Hulbert and the film that rather than the song’s title.
 What’s interesting is the lettering style was influenced by Art Nouveau at a time when Art Deco was gaining in popularity.
 The result is Sweet Treats JNL, which is available in both regular and oblique versions.
 (According to Wikipedia, John Norman ‘Jack’ Hulbert (April 24, 1892 – March 25, 1978) was a British actor, director, screenwriter and singer, specializing primarily in comedy productions, and often working alongside his wife Cicely Courtneidge.)
 Download Sweet Treats Font Family From Jeff Levine Download Now View Gallery

-Download Silverline Font Family From Fenotype
+Download Isle Headline Font Family From Mans Greback

 Download Faible Font Family From Moritz Kleinsorge